 - Difficulty walking.
 Because of the muscle weakness in the legs, walking may become challenging for individuals with quadriparesis.

 - Loss of bladder control.
 Due to the closeness of the legs to the pelvis, some loss of feeling may affect the bladder.

-- Reflex depression.
-Because the nerves conducting messages from your muscles to brain are not fully functioning, the reflexes in your arms and legs may not be as strong or quick as they would typically be.
+- Reduced reflexes.
+Because the nerves conducting messages from your muscles to your brain are not fully functioning, the reflexes in your arms and legs may not be as strong or quick as they would typically be.